Singer separation for karaoke content generation: EXPERIMENTS AND RESULTS

 Other languages use other models in speech separation, so we also divide songs into various languages for comparison of singer separation (Table 3).
 The performance of the English duet model in the English duet dataset is 8.2679 and 8.7844, outperforming Chinese duet model (6.7841 and 7.3587), which achieved 10.8926 and 11.1288 on the Chinese duet dataset, indicating that a model trained with data in the same language will perform better on most songs.
 Some harmonies are created by the lead vocalist, which is not seen in speech data.
 The same singer’s voice characteristics are similar, so self-harmonic raises the difficulty of the singer separation task.
 The experimental results (Table 3) indicate the EN-Duet model performs less well on EN-S, and EN-Self model will outperform the EN-Duet model more than 4\%.

 Based on the above experiment, the lyric language and number of singers will affect singer separation results.
-Applying the model auto-selection method to 34 actual songs taken from the CMedia karaoke APP \footnote{\url{https://www.global-media.com.tw/}}, we obtain the confusion matrix (Table 4).
-The accuracy rate is 70.59\%, and the average SI-SNRi and SDRi are 8.9775 and 6.8282, which is better than single model and less than 10\% worse than all the correct classification results(Table 5).
+Applying the model auto-selection method to 14 actual songs taken from the CMedia karaoke APP \footnote{\url{https://www.global-media.com.tw/}}, we obtain the confusion matrix (Table 4).
+The accuracy rate is 71.43\%, and the average SI-SNRi is 8.9486, which is only 5\% worse than all the correct classification results (9.4611).
+For the songs for which the EN-Self model scores better, there is no error at all.
 The above method is feasible for separating vocals in duet and harmonic songs, and this algorithm can also be incorporated into neural network training in the future.